Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Twig Blight.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/forest
 - monster/size/small
 - monster/type/plant
-statblock: inline
+aliases: ["Twig Blight"]
 ---
 # Twig Blight
 *Source: Monster Manual p.
-32, Curse of Strahd, Lost Mine of Phandelver, Tales from the Yawning Portal, Ghosts of Saltmarsh, The Lost Dungeon of Rickedness: Big Rick Energy, The Wild Beyond the Witchlight*
+32, Curse of Strahd.
+Available in the Basic Rules.*

 Twig blights can root in soil, which they do when living prey are scarce.
 While rooted, they resemble woody shrubs.
 When it pulls its roots free of the ground to move, a twig blight's branches twist together to form a humanoid-looking body with a head and limbs.